alessia-cyber/CyberOps-Labs/README.md

 ## Disclaimer
 This repository contains my personal notes and summaries based on the Cisco CyberOps Associate course.
 It does **not** include official Cisco lab instructions, exam content, or copyrighted material.
-All content here reflects my own learning experience and is shared for educational purposes only.
+All content here reflects my own learning experience and is shared for educational and portfolio purposes only.